What is the IB?

 Is the IB an exclusive programme with high tuition fees?

 AARHUS GYMNASIUM is a government-funded school without tuition fees, and we accept all qualified students irrespective of gender, social status, race, age and culture.

 Do you have to be really smart to take an IB?

-While the IB programme is academically challenging, students do not need to fear that they will not be accepted unless they have the highest grades.
-Aarhus Gymnasium and the IB programme prioritise a willingness to work hard and a passion for learning.
-If you comply with these qualities and have adequate grades and good English skills, the IB is definitely an option for you.
+While the IB programme is academically challenging, we do not require top grades from our applicants.
+Yes, there are admission requirements which ensure that a student is able to follow teaching, but a good IB student is one that prioritises a willingness to work hard and a passion for learning.
+If you possess these qualities and have adequate grades and good English skills, then the IB is definitely an option for you.

 Is there a lot of homework?